farhansaad/Predicting-Bad-Debt-Lending-Club-dataset/README.md

 ## The Data
 We reduced the data from 2.26 million records with 145 variables to approximately a million records with 21 variables before using one-hot encoding for the categorical variables.

+## The Result
+Accuracy : 64%
+Recall : 68%
+Precision : 32%
+f1 Score : 43.1

+AUC Score : 0.715

+The use of balanced class weights is resulting in a lot of false-positives with regards to default.
+Need to look into that.